jiaohehu/NPreview/doc/DOC-markups.md

-The support for in terms of translating into LATEX is made possible by the "xltabular" environment, which allows for a caption and label to appear with the table, and that the table will be numbered the same style as the normal Table environment, which is a float that cannot hold a table larger than the height of a page.
-However, the support for it in terms of translating into CONTEXT is not currently possible because CONTEXT does not have a way of typesetting a "longtable" with an auto-numbering that shares the same number sequence with that of a "floating" Table.
+The support for in terms of translating into LATEX is made possible by the "xltabular" environment, which allows for a caption and label to appear with the table, and that the table will be numbered following the same sequence as that of the normal Table environment, which is a float that cannot hold a table larger than the height of a page.
+However, the support for it in terms of translating into CONTEXT is also made possible because CONTEXT has a "placetable" command that accepts the "split" as one of its options which can be specified such that it will place a "long" table that will split across multiple pages.

 There are two additional @-blocks that are named "CSV" and "DATA".
 The "CSV"